MicrosoftDocs/visualfsharpdocs/docs/conceptual/list.foldback2['t1,'t2,'state]-function-[fsharp].md

 # List.foldBack2<'T1,'T2,'State> Function (F#)

-Applies a function to corresponding elements of two collections, threading an accumulator argument through the computation.
-The collections must have identical sizes.
+Applies a function to corresponding elements of two lists, threading an accumulator argument through the computation.
+The lists must have equal lengths.
 If the input function is `f` and the elements are `i0...iN` and `j0...jN`, then this function computes `f i0 j0 (...(f iN jN s))`.

 **Namespace/Module Path:** Microsoft.FSharp.Collections.List